 - Use of an on-campus Agency Account and club email address;

-- Programming, advising, support and training related to leadership development, risk management and other topics from Fraternity and Sorority Life and the Office of Student Life;
+- Programming, advising, support and training related to leadership development, risk management and other topics from Fraternity and Sorority Life and the Office of Student Involvement;

 - Participation in the Fall/Informal and Formal Recruitment processes required for fraternity/sorority membership at UC Merced;

-- Involvement in Fraternity and Sorority Council, Presidents Round Table and Order of Omega (the FSL honor society);
+- Involvement in Fraternity and Sorority Council, Professional Fraternity Council, and Order of Omega (the FSL honor society);

-- Involvement in UC Merced community-wide events, including but not limited to Orientation, Preview Day, Bobcat Day, Fraternity and Sorority Life Week and Be a Better Member Week; and
+- Involvement in UC Merced community-wide events, including but not limited to Orientation, Preview Day, Bobcat Day, Family Weekend, Fraternity and Sorority Life Week, Be a Better Member Week, and National Hazing Prevention Week

 - Recognition through the All-FSL Grade Report, and UC Merced Leadership Awards awards ceremony.